Laser Ablation Therapy

 - A small amount of blood in the urine

 These are not all the possible side effects of laser ablation therapy.
 Talk to your doctor about what to expect with this treatment.
-You also should call your doctor if you have any changes that concern you about laser ablation therapy.
+You also should call your doctor if you have any changes that concern you after laser ablation therapy.